Testing Events

 .asyncTesting conditional invocations

-When a handler uses if: or unless: conditions, test both paths:
+When an Event class uses if: or unless: conditions, test both paths:

 ruby